Daolaiya/SB_DS_Capstone_3/README.md

-- Data is available at https://www.kaggle.com/code/stoicstatic/twitter-sentiment-analysis-for-beginners/input
+- Data file is too large to upload to GitHub but is available at https://drive.google.com/drive/folders/1lVN5U_yBpKh5RgE1WRtaJC5PphQWiRhl?usp=sharing